mahaveer-rulaniya/customer-analytics/README.md

 ## Content
 In their existing market, the sales team has to classify all customers into different number of segments.
 Then, they can perform segmented outreach and communication for different segment of customers.

-# Concepts and Techniques used in the Project
+# 📌Concepts and Techniques used in the Project

-## Data Wrangling
+## 🪁Data Wrangling
 Data wrangling is the process of cleaning, structuring and enriching raw data into a desired format for better decision making in less time.
 This includes -
    - Basic Cleaning